 Combining the features of hiking shoes, climbing slippers, and even mountaineering boots, approach shoes are in a category of their own.
-For climbers, they’re an essential piece of footwear that provides stability and traction on rock but comfort for miles on the trail.
+For climbers, they’re an essential piece of footwear that provides stability and traction on rock in addition to comfort for miles on the trail.
 And because approaches can take on so many different forms—from walking to the crag to scrambling fourth or fifth class or embarking on a multi-day slog—approach shoes are a diverse bunch.
-Below we break down the top approach shoes of 2023, including comfortable crag and trail shoes, nimble climbers, and mid-height waterproof models.
+Below we break down the top approach shoes of 2024, including comfortable crag and trail shoes, nimble climbers, and mid-height waterproof models.
 For more information, see our comparison table and buying advice below the picks.

 Our Team's Approach Shoe Picks